 So there may be very few outlets in which to set out your side of such a story (unless you have a blog – and I didn’t).

-And at the Centre everyone was already busy.
+And here in Old Pathology, everyone was already busy.
 We had programs to run, projects to deliver, classes to teach, seminars to attend and PhD students to supervise.
 In May I was preparing for my next set of webinars.
 This time our students would look into organising, leading and managing in universities, and some of the literature on managing change or innovation.
 We’d be canvassing the usual suspects here: Goleman on leadership, Kotter on change, Quinn on competing values.
 As well as some recent studies of system change and productivity in US universities.
 And some new work from McKinsey on organisational agility.

 In the background, meanwhile, the Journal’s never-ending inner referendum had left the complaint still hanging in the air, like Damocles’ sword.
 Despite his view on its lack of substance and procedural abnormality (Chapter 12), Leo now seemed to have washed his hands and left the Journal matter with the Editor.
 But the Editor said his hands were tied: it was all “in the hands of the Publisher”.
 Yet the Publisher wanted to wash its hands of legal risk – by having the Author gain prior consent from the Complainant.
 And as the Complainant refused to speak to the Author at all, that seemed highly unlikely.
 For their part, those in the loop with the Complainant at the Centre had little to say.
 Other than to hint that it was unhelpful for the Author to defend the paper’s case in the media, or on the website, or by internal email.

 All along my inner farmboy kept thinking: herd immunity to reason on the argument – and as a matter of process, talk about a bloody Voltaire drought!